Skip to content

 This means agents cannot bypass restrictions by ignoring proxy environment variables.

 Only HTTPS (port 443) to allowed domains gets through.
-The proxy also rejects connections to private/internal IP ranges (RFC1918, link-local, loopback), so allowed domains cannot be used to reach local network services.
+The proxy also rejects connections to private/internal IP ranges by default, so allowed domains cannot be used to reach local network services unless an exact host is explicitly configured with allow_private_ips: true.
+Loopback, link-local, unspecified, multicast, and broadcast destinations are always blocked.
 Non-HTTPS protocols like git+ssh are blocked; use HTTPS git remotes instead.
-IPv6 is blocked to prevent bypassing the IPv4 firewall.
+IPv6 is blocked in direct container egress to prevent bypassing the IPv4 firewall.

 Known limitations